Gamera vs. Gyaos: Special effects

 The special effects were directed by Noriaki Yuasa.
 Gyaos was designed by art director Akira Inoue.
 The Gamera suit was recycled from Gamera vs. Barugon, however, the eyes were modified to look more friendly.
 The upper-half portion of the suit from Gamera, the Giant Monster was recycled for fire-breathing scenes.
 The Gamera shell that Eiichi rides was a full scale prop built at 20 meters square.
 The monster footage was filmed on an indoor soundstage set.
 Yuasa recalled spending time, energy, and money on the shot of the miniature volcano exploding, however, he later felt the result was not worth it.
 Yuasa disliked the oatmeal formula used to simulate flowing lava in other films and instead backlit translucent molds and had them pulled by hidden cables.

-Yuasa felt that nighttime matching shots were more easier to achieve than daytime opticals due to film elements not requiring precision.
+Yuasa felt that nighttime matching shots were easier to achieve than daytime opticals due to film elements not requiring precision.
 The Gyaos cave was a set constructed at Daiei.
 For the scene with Okabe being lifted by Gyaos, the camera was tilted at a 90 degree angle while the background shifted horizontally.
 The full scale Gyaos claw was operated by three people that required them to pull on a cable attached to it.
 Historian Stuart Galbraith IV deduced that the giant Gyaos claw was recycled for Gyaos' severed toes.
 Gamera's blood was pumped manually by the crew, which Yuasa found difficult to match the animation to Gyaos' beam.

 For the shot of Eiichi climbing Gamera's shell, Yuasa filmed a stunt double climbing a ladder that was later layered into the shell.
 The Highland Park miniature was based on Fuji-Q Highland.
 The Hotel Hi-land miniature was inspired by the Hotel New Otani Tokyo, which upset the then-hotel president and told Daiei president Masaichi Nagata, "we're barely open yet Gamera has already broken it."
 For the scene of Gamera recovering underwater, a 20 centimeter prop was built and filmed in a fish tank.
 Lighting up Gamera's leg sockets for flying scenes cost ¥12,000 ($33) per socket.
 Gyaos' beam required optical work that cost ¥3,500 per cut.

 English versions

 Following the film's completion, Daiei commissioned Axis International to produce an English dub.
 This dub was recorded in Hong Kong and was used as a "sales marketing tool" to attract international distribution.
 That same year, American International Productions Television acquired the film, along with Gamera vs. Barugon and Gamera vs. Viras, for the American television market and commissioned a new English dub.
-Journalist James Flower deduced that the AIP–TV version may have been dubbed by the English Language Dubbers Association (ELDA) due to Gamera's name being mispronounced as "Guh-MER-ah", a fluke that is consistent in ELDA's dub of Gamera vs. Barugon.
-AIP–TV retitled the film as Return of the Giant Monsters, left it uncut, and added two brief insert shots replacing Japanese protest signs with English signs.
+Journalist James Flower deduced that the AIP–TV version may have been dubbed by the English Language Dubbers Association (ELDA) due to Gamera's name being mispronounced as "Guh-mer-ah", a fluke that is consistent in ELDA's dub of Gamera vs. Barugon.
+AIP–TV retitled the film as Return of the Giant Monsters, left it uncut, and added two brief insert shots replacing Japanese signs with English signs.
 Gamera's Song was cut from the AIP–TV version.